House of Menander: Description

 The oldest part of the house consists of a relatively modest atrium with immediately surrounding rooms built in 250 BC.

 About 100 years later the domus was modernised; tuff capitals were used for the entrance door and the tablinum.
 In the Augustan period the domus was substantially modified; a peristyle was built using the space from the demolition of the adjacent residential buildings.
 In the space to the west, elaborately decorated thermal baths were created, centred around a small 8-columned atrium.
 The lack of a bath in the caldarium suggests that it could not have been in use at the time of the Eruption of Mount Vesuvius in 79 AD.

 To the east is the business part of the domus.
 Shortly before the eruption, further modernisation works were carried out in various places in the house as shown by amphorae filled with stucco and a temporary oven.
+The library was situated on the south side of the peristyle opening onto the porticus meridionalis.
+The library is similar to the Villa of the Papyri, but slightly more than ten square meters.
+The floor was patterned in the Second Pompeian Style featuring a satyr and a nymph.
+This was essentially a small storage room housing books in wall-shelving or cabinets.

 Indeed, the absence finds of everyday objects such as those connected with food, the presence of building material and latest coin dated to AD 37, imply limited occupancy of house at the time of the eruption.
 The whole insula seems to have undergone changes in use and partial abandonment for some considerable time before the final eruption.

 Eighteen victims of the eruption were found in the house: two men and a woman in room 19, ten more in the corridor, two in room 43 (one on a bed) and three more in courtyard (thirty-four together with a skeleton of a dog).
 From the lamp, pickaxes and shovels found with the bodies in the corridor, they may have been looting any treasures after the owners had left the house after the initial eruptions of pumice and were overtaken by the final eruptions, though they had missed the silver treasure.

 Ownership of the house

-Matteo Della Corte thought the owner could be Quintus Poppaeus Sabinus due to a seal and a graffito in the entrance corridor mentioning 'Quintus' and other graffiti in the house referring to 'Sabinus.
+Matteo Della Corte thought the owner could be Quintus Poppaeus Sabinus due to a seal and a graffito in the entrance corridor mentioning 'Quintus' and other graffiti in the house referring to 'Sabinus'.
 The house may have belonged to a local magistrate.
-Furthermore, a ring seal found in the servant’s quarters suggest that the property was owned by Quintus Poppaeus, possibly a relative of Poppea Sabina, the second wife of the Emperor Nero.
+Furthermore, a ring seal found in the servant's quarters suggest that the property was owned by Quintus Poppaeus, possibly a relative of Poppaea Sabina, the second wife of the Emperor Nero.

 The nationality of the owner is more in dispute than their economic status.
-Pompeii’s Mediterranean climate enticed many Romans to invest in holiday villas there, so it is possible that the owner at the time of Vesuvius’ eruption in 79 AD was a wealthy tourist, not a local.
+Pompeii's Mediterranean climate enticed many Romans to invest in holiday villas there, so it is possible that the owner at the time of Vesuvius' eruption in 79 AD was a wealthy tourist, not a local.